joshedler/AzurePowerShellTools/README.md

     Remove-AzureStorageQueue my-queue
     Get-AzureStorageQueue

-Use these **AzurePowerShellTools** to Push, Peek, Count, and Pop messages to and from the queue:
+Use these **AzurePowerShellTools** to Clear, Push, Peek, Count, and Pop messages to and from the queue:

+    Clear-QueueMessages my-queue
     New-QueueMessage my-queue 'my message'
     Get-QueueMessage my-queue
     Get-QueueMessageCount my-queue